Højbygård: History

 The Barony of Sønderkarle was as a result of the lensafløsningsloven of 1919 dissolved in 1925.
 Part of the land was converted into 44 smallholdings.

-Poul Abraham Bertouch-Lehn's died in 1928 and his widow Sophie Bertouch-Lehn stayed on the estate until her death in 1937.
+Poul Abraham Bertouch-Lehn died in 1928 and his widow Sophie Bertouch-Lehn stayed on the estate until her death in 1937.
 It was then passed on to their son Rudolph Bertouch-Lehn.
 Højbygaard and Lungholm were once again united when Rudolph Bertouch-Lehn inherited Lungholm in 1961.